-Aspects of protecting TK (a) existing measures (b) gaps identified (c) and (d) considerations and options Inventions based on TK Specific PCT, IPC, IGC measures to recognize TK No agreed international norm for specific disclosure mechanism for TK and associated genetic resources - several proposals (CBD, WTO, WIPO) Introduce disclosure mechanisms for TK - internationally for a coordinated approach, and/or - nationally/regionally to maintain necessary flexibility Strengthen framework of contractual obligations governing access to TK under national law to require disclosure and other conditions of access to TK Undisclosed TK TRIPS standards on the protection of undisclosed information in general No explicit standards on: (i) TK disclosed within a defined community (ii) TK that community values culturally/ spiritually not commercially (iii) Disclosure of TK constrained by customary law Clarify or adapt existing standards to ensure: (i) Restricted dissemination within a defined community does not amount to full public disclosure (ii) Protected even if source community values for non-commercial reasons (iii) Constraints of customary law and practices deemed to be sufficient to preserve confidentiality/ 'secret' quality TK-related signs and symbols Law of trademarks (including collective and certification marks) and geographical indications Defensive protection of TK-related signs and symbols against third party appropriation Special registers of TK-related material Strengthened measures against TM registration contrary to morality (see also TCE gap analysis) Only applicable to protect against illegitimate commercial uses of signs and symbols related to TK, not TK itself.
+Aspects of protecting TK (a) existing measures (b) gaps identified (c) and (d) considerations and options Inventions based on TK Specific PCT, IPC, IGC measures to recognize TK No agreed international norm for specific disclosure mechanism for TK and associated genetic resources - several proposals (CBD, WTO, WIPO) Introduce disclosure mechanisms for TK - internationally for a coordinated approach, and/or - nationally/regionally to maintain necessary flexibility Strengthen framework of contractual obligations governing access to TK under national law to require disclosure and other conditions of access to TK Undisclosed TK TRIPS standards on the protection of undisclosed information in general No explicit standards on: (i) TK disclosed within a defined community (ii) TK that community values culturally/ spiritually not commercially (iii) Disclosure of TK constrained by customary law Clarify or adapt existing standards to ensure: (i) Restricted dissemination within a defined community does not amount to full public disclosure (ii) That TK is protected even if source community values for non-commercial reasons (iii) Constraints of customary law and practices deemed to be sufficient to preserve confidentiality/ 'secret' quality TK-related signs and symbols Law of trademarks (including collective and certification marks) and geographical indications Defensive protection of TK-related signs and symbols against third party appropriation Special registers of TK-related material Strengthened measures against TM registration contrary to morality (see also updated draft TCE gap analysis) Only applicable to protect against illegitimate commercial uses of signs and symbols related to TK, not TK itself.

-Aspects of protecting (a) existing measures (b) gaps identified (c) and (d) considerations and options TK TK subject matter Some TK or elements of TK not covered by Sui generis protection of subject matter not already covered by conventional TK are potentially existing IP protection, covered: IP system covered: e.g.: - internationally for coordinated approach - directly by patents, - non-novel TK; - nationally/regionally for maximum flexibility undisclosed information, - not patentably unfair competition law inventive TK; Adaptation of existing IP measures, e.g. and - publicly disclosed TK - interpretation or adaptation of existing - indirectly by copyright or TK otherwise international standards to address TK subject matter and related rights, TCE ineligible for trade more appropriately protection, TM and GI secret/confidentiality - national legislative and administrative initiatives protection, design (and judicial evolution of law) to recognize distinct protection and unfair Duration of available TK systems within the framework of IP law competition law. protection ill suited to the intergenerational Possible substantive considerations: aspect of development The holistic nature of TK and collective rights over and preservation of TK TK systems.
-TK holders right to control their natural resources and manage their knowledge; Recognition of direct or TK holders human right to self-determination; less immediate TK holders right to prior informed consent contributions of TK to Recognition of the role of customary laws and patentable inventions. customary knowledge systems in the protection and preservation of TK
+Aspects of protecting TK (a) existing measures (b) gaps identified (c) and (d) considerations and options TK subject matter covered by conventional IP system Some TK or elements of TK are potentially covered: - directly by patents, undisclosed information, unfair competition law and - indirectly by copyright and related rights, TCE protection, TM and GI protection, design protection and unfair competition law.
+TK not covered by existing IP protection, e.g.: - non-novel TK; - not patentably inventive TK; - publicly disclosed TK or TK otherwise ineligible for trade secret/confidentiality Duration of available protection ill suited to the intergenerational aspect of development and preservation of TK systems.
+Recognition of direct or less immediate contributions of TK to patentable inventions.
+Sui generis protection of subject matter not already covered: - internationally for coordinated approach - nationally/regionally for maximum flexibility Adaptation of existing IP measures, e.g interpretation or adaptation of existing international standards to address TK subject matter more appropriately - national legislative and administrative initiatives (and judicial evolution of law) to recognize distinct TK systems within the framework of IP law Possible substantive considerations: The holistic nature of TK and collective rights over TK TK holders right to control their natural resources and manage their knowledge; TK holders human right to self-determination; TK holders right to prior informed consent Recognition of the role of customary laws and customary knowledge systems in the protection and preservation of TK